Krylov Complexity of Supersymmetric SYK Models: Supersymmetric SYK Models

 This Hamiltonian is the sum of the $\mathcal{N}=2$ Hamiltonian with $q$ interactions and a set of $\mathcal{N}=0$ Hamiltonians with $\tilde{q}_i$ interactions.
 In $\mathcal{N}=2$ SYK, the conformal dimension of the fermions is $1/2q$ instead of $1/q$.
 This means the deformation is relevant if $\tilde{q}_i < 2q$.
 For the $q=3$ model considered in this paper, this restricts $\tilde{q}_i$ to two or four.
 The deformation that will be considered involves a single term with $\tilde{q}_i=2$ given by

-Because the second term corresponds to a free theory, the deformation interpolates between a chaotic and integrable system.
-Unlike the irrelevant deformation, this deformation preserves various symmetries, including the $U(1)$ symmetry.
+Because the second term in the Hamiltonian corresponds to a free theory, the deformation interpolates between a chaotic and integrable system.
 Note that the $\epsilon$ used here is distinct from the one used in the irrelevant deformation.
 While $\epsilon$ of the irrelevant deformation is constrained to lie inside $|\epsilon| < 1$, the $\epsilon$ of the mass deformation is valid for all $\epsilon \geq 0$.

-The spectral and level spacing densities as a function of the mass deformation strength are shown in Figure \ref{fig:energy_eigenvalues_and_level_spacings_IR_deformation}.
-Even at small values of the deformation, the BPS degeneracy and energy gap are eliminated.
-The energy is no longer bounded from below by zero.
-The level spacing density resembles a Poisson distribution starting at low values of the deformation, and retains its shape for larger values.
-At higher values of $\epsilon$, the spectral density settles into a Gaussian with positive mean.
-Figure \ref{fig:gap_ratio_UV_IR_deformation} also shows how the mean gap ratio $\langle r \rangle$ varies with the mass deformation strength $\epsilon$.
-As soon as the deformation is turned on, the gap ratio drops sharply as the energy gap is eliminated and the spectrum incorporates energy levels from the integrable term.
-As $\epsilon$ increases further, the integrable term becomes more dominant, and the gap ratio increases to $\langle r \rangle \approx 0.39$, consistent with integrable systems.
+The mass deformation breaks $\mathcal{N}=2$ supersymmetry completely, along with other symmetries such as chiral and particle-hole symmetries.
+Since both terms in the mass-deformed Hamiltonian separately conserve fermion number, $F$ and fermion parity remain good quantum numbers.
+The symmetries are summarized in Table \ref{tab:symmetries}.
+The level statistics interpolate between GUE at small $\epsilon$ and Poisson at large $\epsilon$, reflecting a transition from chaotic to integrable dynamics.
+The degeneracy structure of the $\mathcal{N}=2$ model is fully broken, leaving a non-degenerate spectrum.
+These properties are summarized in Table~\ref{tab:rmt}.
+Since the Hamiltonian is no longer positive-definite, the ground state energy is negative.
+The right panel of Figure~\ref{fig:ground_state_energy} shows the ground state energy as a function of $\epsilon$ for $N=10$ and $f=5$, which is well approximated by $E_0 \sim -2\epsilon$.
+The right panel of Figure~\ref{fig:energy_gap} shows the energy gap as a function of $\epsilon$ for the mass deformation.
+The gap decreases roughly linearly, closing around $\epsilon \approx 0.08$.

+Figure~\ref{fig:r_stat_susy_ir} shows the distribution of $r$ for the mass-deformed model across various fermion-number sectors and values of $\epsilon$.
+At small $\epsilon$, the distribution is consistent with GUE statistics for all values of $N$ and $f$.
+As $\epsilon$ increases, it transitions smoothly toward the Poisson distribution, signaling a crossover from chaotic to integrable dynamics.